+Improving the performance of adaptive filters that are used for system identification can be as simple as selecting the correct step size, with no need to update the step size with each iteration.
+This helps improve the performance without sacrificing the computational simplicity.
 The proposed method of step size specification shows a superior behavior, which is confirmed through the measurements of the number of occupied iterations required to produce 0.001 error and in both MSE and Weight Difference (WD) measurements.

 This work is dedicated to prove the efficiency of the method proposed for selecting step size in LMS for the application of system identification that is widely used in many recent systems.
 This method is not tested for other applications of adaptive filtering yet.
 However, it is expected to have a similar behavior in approaching NLMS performance.
 This is planned to be performed in future works, where the proposed method will be tested for the application of noise removal in communication systems and signals.
-In addition, the range around the values specified by the proposed method for LMS step size are planned to be studied, in order to select an ultimate range that represents the optimal solution for step size selection in the general method of LMS for any application.
-The proposed method is also planned to be tested for other variations of LMS algorithm such as Leaky LMS [16], [41].
+In addition, the range around the values specified by the proposed method for LMS step size are planned to be studied, in order to select an ultimate range that represent the optimal solution for step size selection in for the general method of LMS that can be used in any application.